|Nutritional Guidelines (per serving)|

 - 3 tbsp. fresh parsley (minced)

-Sprinkle the meats with half the Creole seasoning, half the thyme and half the cayenne.
-Sauté for 3-5 minutes uncovered, stirring frequently, until chicken and shrimp are thoroughly cooked.
-Remove chicken, sausage and shrimp with a slotted spoon and set aside.
+Sprinkle the meats with half the Creole seasoning, half the thyme, and half the cayenne.
+Sauté for 3 to 5 minutes uncovered, stirring frequently, until chicken and shrimp are thoroughly cooked.
+Remove chicken, sausage, and shrimp with a slotted spoon and set aside.

-Add the onion, garlic, bell pepper, celery and remaining Creole seasoning, thyme and cayenne to pressure cooker.
-Sauté 4-5 minutes, stirring frequently until vegetables are crisp-tender.
+Add the onion, garlic, bell pepper, celery, and remaining Creole seasoning, thyme and cayenne to pressure cooker.
+Sauté 4 to 5 minutes, stirring frequently until vegetables are crisp-tender.

 Add the rice, tomatoes with their juice, and stock.
-Secure cover and bring to high pressure.
+Secure the cover and bring to high pressure.
 Cook for 8 minutes.
-Release the pressure, remove the lid, then stir in the chicken, sausage, shrimp and parsley.
+Release the pressure, remove the lid, then stir in the chicken, sausage, shrimp, and parsley.
 Cover tightly and let stand 5 minutes before serving.